ibm-cloud-docs/vpc/classic-access.md

 ## Prerequisites
 {: #vpc-prerequisites}

-1. Your classic account must be linked to your {{site.data.keyword.cloud_notm}} account.
-See [Linking IBMid accounts](/docs/account?topic=account-unifyingaccounts) for instructions.
-1. Your classic account must be enabled for Virtual Router Forwarding (VRF).
+ Your classic account must be enabled for Virtual Router Forwarding (VRF).
    * If you already have Direct Link on your account, you're ready.
    * If your account is not VRF-enabled, open a ticket to request "VRF Migration" for your account.
 See [Converting to VRF](#vrf-conversion) to learn more about the conversion process.

 All subnets in a classic access VPC are shared into the classic infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
 To avoid IP address conflicts, don't use IP addresses in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks in your classic access VPC.
 Also, don't use addresses from your classic infrastructure subnets.
 To view the list of your classic infrastructure subnets, see [View all Subnets](/docs/subnets?topic=subnets-view-all-subnets).
 {: important}